Skip to main content

 Salina, Utah · FDIC Cert #22514

-Utah Independent Bank is an FDIC-insured bank (Certificate #22514) with $144M in total assets and $122M in total deposits as of the Q2 2024 Call Report.
-Headquartered in Salina, Utah, the bank maintains a Tier 1 capital ratio of 0.00% (Critically Undercapitalized) and a nonperforming loan ratio of 2.95%.
-BankHealthData assigns a composite Health Grade of D (38/100).
+This is the FDIC profile for Utah Independent Bank, an FDIC-insured bank (Certificate #22514) with $144M in total assets and $122M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
+Headquartered in Salina, Utah, the bank maintains a Tier 1 capital ratio of 15.07% (Well-Capitalized) and a nonperforming loan ratio of 2.95%.
+BankHealthData assigns a composite Health Grade of B (73/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Utah Independent Bank (FDIC cert 22514) is a community bank — $144M in total assets, $122M in deposits, serving the Salina, Utah area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.

-Tier 1 capital ratio is not disclosed in the most recent Call Report — unusual but possible for new institutions or those filing under specific regulatory exemptions.
+Capital position is strong: Tier 1 capital ratio of 15.07% sits comfortably above the 8% well-capitalized regulatory threshold and the 10% well-capitalized-plus floor for community banks.
+Strong capital is the first line of defense against unexpected loan losses.
 Asset quality is elevated: non-performing loan ratio of 2.95% runs above 2%, suggesting the loan book carries more credit risk than peer banks.
 Elevated NPL can reflect specific portfolio concentrations or broader credit-cycle pressure.
 Liquidity is in the normal range: 20.3% liquid assets relative to total assets — adequate for standard operating needs and routine deposit outflows.

 Profitability is strong: return on assets of 3.53% is well above the 1.0% benchmark most analysts use as the threshold for a healthy bank.
 Strong ROA usually reflects disciplined cost management, healthy net interest margins, or both.
-Health-score trend is declining materially over the most recent quarters.
-Declining trends warrant attention — banks in this pattern often face follow-on regulatory engagement and elevated supervisory scrutiny.
-Utah Independent Bank carries a composite BankHealth grade of D (38/100) as of the 2024-06 Call Report filing.
+Health-score trend is mildly negative across recent quarters.
+Mild declines can reflect either specific quarterly events (large one-time provisions, deposit shifts) or the early stages of broader pressure.
+Utah Independent Bank carries a composite BankHealth grade of B (73/100) as of the 2024-06 Call Report filing.
 The grade combines capital ratios (Tier 1), asset quality (non-performing loans), liquidity, and profitability into a single signal.

 Source: FDIC BankFind API — Call Report data.